bentemple/nvidia_shield_tv_controller/README.md

 4. Download and Install Android Studio

-5. Run the AndroidTVController project for each *Debug* variant to install
+5. Run the `NvidiaShieldTVController` project for each *Debug* variant to install

-    Open the AndroidTVController project with android studio At some point when Android Studio loads it hopefully will detect the Nvidia Shield TV.
+    Open the`NvidiaShieldTVController` project with android studio
+    At some point when Android Studio loads it hopefully will detect the Nvidia Shield TV.
 When an option to enable debugging appears, allow your computer.
     Once the project loads, select the variants you want on the tv and run each one: